Richard Kuklinski: Additional victims

 In various interviews, Kuklinski claimed to have murdered around 200 people.
-He alleged he used multiple ways to kill people, including a crossbow, ice picks, a bomb attached to a remote controlled toy, firearms, grenades, as well as cyanide solution spray he considered to be his favorite.
-He said he committed his first murder at 14, and murdered homeless people for practice.
+He alleged he used multiple methods of murder, including a crossbow, ice picks, a bomb attached to a remote controlled toy, firearms and grenades, as well as cyanide solution spray he considered to be his favorite.
+He also alleged that he committed his first murder at age 14, and murdered homeless people for practice.
 In 2006, Paul Smith, a member of the task force involved in arresting Kuklinski – and later a supervisor of the organized crime division of the New Jersey Attorney General's office – said: "I checked every one of the murders Kuklinski said he committed, and not one was true."
 He added, "Authorities throughout the country could not corroborate one case based on the tidbits Kuklinski gave."
-In 2020, Dominick Polifrone said, "I don't believe he killed two hundred people.
-I don't believe he killed a hundred people.
+In 2020, Kuklinski investigator Dominick Polifrone said, "I don't believe he killed 200 people.
+I don't believe he killed 100 people.
 I'll go as high as 15, maybe."

 Kuklinski also alleged he was a Mafia contract killer independently working for all the Five Families of New York City, as well as the DeCavalcante family of New Jersey.
-He claimed he carried out dozens of murders on behalf of Gambino family soldier Roy DeMeo.
-He said he was one of the murderers of Bonanno family boss Carmine Galante in July 1979, and Gambino family boss Paul Castellano in December 1985.
+He claimed he carried out dozens of murders on behalf of Gambino family captain Roy DeMeo.
+He also claimed he was one of the murderers of Bonanno family boss Carmine Galante in July 1979, and Gambino family boss Paul Castellano in December 1985.
 For the Castellano murder, Kuklinski said he was personally recruited by John Gotti ally Sammy Gravano, who instructed him to kill Castellano's driver and bodyguard, Thomas Bilotti.
-He told Philip Carlo he was hired by John Gotti to kidnap, torture, and murder John Favara, the man who accidentally hit and killed Gotti's 12-year-old son Frank with his car.
+He told author Philip Carlo that he was hired by John Gotti to kidnap, torture and murder John Favara, the man who accidentally hit and killed Gotti's twelve-year-old son Frank with his car.